This article contains affiliate links

 A woodland garden is a garden which mimics forest environments within natural ecosystems.
-Woodland gardens do not even have to have trees but will incorporate woodland species within a garden setting.
+Woodland gardens do not even have to have large trees but will incorporate woodland species within a garden setting.
 These can be a shady area planted with shade loving shrubs, perennials, annuals and bulbs.

 Woodland gardens can be both exciting and relaxing places to enjoy nature.
 It has been shown that naturalistic environments like woodlands can reduce stress and make us feel good.
 Planting a forest in your garden may be out of the question!